Warrnambool Cheese and Butter

 Warrnambool Cheese & Butter Factory Company Holdings Limited (WCB) is an Australian-based company manufacturing dairy products, majority-owned by Saputo Inc., a Canadian company, that manufactures a range of dairy products under various brands.
 The business is based in Allansford, Victoria and is the oldest dairy processor in Australia, having been established in 1888.
-It owns cheese brands COON and Cracker Barrel.
+It owns cheese brands CHEER (formerly COON cheese) and Cracker Barrel.

 History

 Early history

 The company was registered on 28 May 1888 and the construction of factory facilities followed.
 In fact, two co-operative companies opened cheese and butter factories in Victoria in 1888; the first to open, on 22 October, was the Cobden and District Cheese and Butter Factory Company Ltd, and then on 14 November the Warrnambool Cheese & Butter Factory Co.
 Ltd. opened their factory in Allansford.
 At the start, the main product was cream, which was taken to Melbourne by rail.

 Initially, Warrnambool Cheese & Butter sourced their milk from local farmers, and in 1889 all suppliers became shareholders.

 Butter production expanded during the 1890s, and by 1900, Victoria had 304 butter factories.